Enumeration of pattern-avoiding $(0,1)$-matrices and their symmetry classes: The bijection and the weighted enumeration

 We close this subsection by analyzing the number of decompositions of each matrix into zigzag paths, which is presented in the following proposition. \begin{proposition} The number of decompositions of a matrix $M \in \mathcal{M}_{m,n;k}$ into $k-1$ zigzag paths introduced by Brualdi and Cao is $(k-1)!$. \end{proposition} \begin{proof} Based on the proof of Lemma \ref{lem.zigzags}, the number of the decompositions of $M$ is given by the number of selections of entries for each path in the staircases, as well as the choices of entries $\ell_{i_j}$ and $r_{i_j}$.
 Due to the length restriction of each zigzag path, once the zigzag paths in the lower left staircase are determined, the zigzag paths in the upper right staircase are automatically given by flipping the one in the lower left staircase across the diagonal.

-Now, the problem is equivalent to find the number of decompositions of the staircase of size $k-1$ into $k-1$ zigzag paths satisfying \begin{itemize} \item the length of each zigzag path is $1,2,\dots,k-1$, respectively, and \item each zigzag path must contain exactly one diagonal entry of the staircase. \end{itemize} Let $\mathcal{Z}_{k-1}$ be the set of these decompositions mentioned above.
+Now, the problem is equivalent to finding the number of decompositions of the staircase of size $k-1$ into $k-1$ zigzag paths satisfying \begin{itemize} \item the length of each zigzag path is $1,2,\dots,k-1$, respectively, and \item each zigzag path must contain exactly one diagonal entry of the staircase. \end{itemize} Let $\mathcal{Z}_{k-1}$ be the set of these decompositions mentioned above.
 We claim that $|\mathcal{Z}_{k-1}| = (k-1)!$.

-To prove the claim, we proceed with the induction on $k$.
+To prove the claim, we proceed by induction on $k$.
 The base case, $k=2$, is clear since the staircase reduces to a single entry, and there is only one decomposition.
 Now, we assume that the statement holds for $k-2$, that is, $|\mathcal{Z}_{k-2}|=(k-2)!$.

 Let $L=\{\ell_1,\ell_2,\dots,\ell_{k-1}\}$ be the entries on the diagonal of the staircase of size $k-1$.
 To obtain a decomposition in $\mathcal{Z}_{k-1}$, we first need to choose one of the entries from $L$, say $\ell_j$, to form the zigzag path of length $1$.
 This gives $k-1$ choices.
 Second, we extend each zigzag path in a decomposition of $\mathcal{Z}_{k-2}$ by including one of the entries from $L \setminus \{\ell_j\}$.